emsesc/bunnimage/blog/page1.md

 ⬇ **Some housekeeping...**
 * For the function to work, we have to initialize the packages/libraries we installed in the beginning of part 1.
-* Take note of the `process.env` value being assigned to `connectionstring`.
+* Take note of the `process.env` value being assigned to `connectionstring` in the code below (*Line 3*).
 Use this [tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings) to add in your own secret strings from your storage container.
     * The storage container is the one you created when you started your Function App.
 Navigate to it and find your secret strings here:

     ![Indicates where access keys are](https://user-images.githubusercontent.com/69332964/99161798-ba3d7480-26c3-11eb-8e55-eac4bd4cb174.png)